plantinformatics/strategic-partnership-website/docs/index.md

 ___Coming soon!___

 ## Digital tools

+Digital tools are being developed to make the crop diversity within the AGG collection highly accessible to researchers and breeders, without the need for advanced bioinformatics skills.

+We are working with international partners to build the digital infrastructure required for the seamless integration of genebank genomics across genebanks.

 Source code for all digital tools developed by the Partnership are available on Github: https://github.com/plantinformatics